whitneyburton/portfolios/students/1705-back/Michael-Centrelli/template.markdown

 ## B: Individual Work & Projects

 I thought that my individual projects and work went well this module.
 I felt comfortable tackling challenges on my own, and was able to seek help from others if I wasn't.
+There was a clear difference from jungle beats to battleship in terms of indiviudal knowledge which help me to see my progress.

-#### (Project Name)
+#### (Jungle Beats)

 * https://github.com/Mcents/jungle_beats
 * http://backend.turing.io/module1/projects/jungle_beat

-(description)
+description: Build a basic drum machine using a linked list.

 "Working through iteration 6,
 A couple of the methods' return value is off i.e. array instead of string,